A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Discussion

 \section{Discussion}

 Broadly applicable and rigorously justified principles of experimental design for Gaussian process emulation of deterministic computer experiments have been developed.
 The \emph{space-filling} properties ``small fill distance'' and ``large separation distance'', potentially with respect to an input space rescaling to accommodate varying rates of correlation decay depending on displacement orientation, are only weakly conflicting and ensure \emph{well-controlled} nominal, numeric, and parameter estimation error.
 The presence of non-stationarity in correlation requires a higher density of input locations in regions with more emphasis on the local, more quickly decaying, correlation, relative to input locations in regions with more emphasis on the global, more slowly decaying, correlation.
-The inclusion of regression functions results in high quality designs which balance the traditional experimental design properties of the regression functions with space-filling properties, while consideration of error in parameter estimation results in high quality designs slightly favoring pairs of input locations having particular lengths and orientations.
+Designs of this type can potentially be constructed via homotopy continuation techniques \cite{homotopy}.
+Alternatively, techniques in \cite{bowman} or \cite{joseph} may be useful for constructing high-quality experimental designs in a non-stationary setting.
+The inclusion of regression functions results in high quality designs which balance traditional experimental design properties, targeting the variance of regression function coeffecients, with space-filling properties, while consideration of error in parameter estimation results in high quality designs slightly favoring pairs of input locations having particular lengths and orientations of their displacement vector.
 The influence on the accuracy of emulation of regression functions and error in parameter estimation appears to be substantially less than the influence of the \emph{space-filling} properties ``small fill distance'' and ``large separation distance''.